Truckers on the road can be at a disadvantage when it comes to bank issues.

 Fractional-reserve banking is a form of banking where a bank maintains a fraction of the total amount in its customers’ deposit accounts as reserves (of cash or deposits at the central bank) to satisfy demand from depositors.
 Funds deposited at a bank are mostly lent out, and the bank keeps a fraction (called the reserve ratio) of those funds as bank reserves.

 That page shows that some banks keep only 10% of deposits on hand and loan out the remaining 90%.
 When people lose confidence in the banking system, there may be a “bank run,” which is defined as “the concerted action of depositors who try to withdraw their money from a bank because they think it will fail.”

-Recall this scene from "It's A Wonderful Life."
+Recall the “bank run” scene from “It’s A Wonderful Life.”